annashulman/UGY3/github_intro.md

 # Introduction to GitHub for 1.5 Max
 ## Why is GitHub useful?

+#### Version control
+GitHub is a widely used platform, particularly in the programming community, because of version control.
+Version control saves previous versions of documents and folders, enabling project contributors to revert to older versions at any time.
+This feature is also very useful for creating reproducible research.
+Collaborators can see the progress of a project by viewing its history (more on this later). <br>

+#### A platform designed for collaborative projects
+GitHub has many tools that make interacting with other project collaborators relatively easy.
+In this document, I'll highlight the 'Issues' tool as one of my favourite ways to organise project tasks and ask other collaborators for help.

 ## Sign Up for GitHub
 #### 1. Go to the [GitHub website](https://github.com/)
 #### 2. Click on the 'Sign Up' button in the top right hand corner of your screen